PennyLaneAI/catalyst/runtime/README.rst

 Requirements
 ============

-To build the runtime from source, it is required to have an up to date version of a C/C++ compiler such as gcc, clang, or MSVC and the static library of ``stdlib`` from `qir-runner <https://github.com/qir-alliance/qir-runner/tree/main/stdlib>`_.
+To build the runtime from source, it is required to have an up to date version of a C/C++ compiler such as gcc or clang and the static library of ``stdlib`` from `qir-runner <https://github.com/qir-alliance/qir-runner/tree/main/stdlib>`_.

 The runtime leverages the ``stdlib`` Rust package for the QIR standard runtime instructions.
 To build this package from source,